Shyan1943/pro2/README.md

-      EU3. to decide whether the sailing schedule is suitable EU4. to understand the Site Owner company profile EU5. to do the booking request straight away EU6. to print/download the schedule or booking request form EU7. to find out how to contact the Site Owner
+      EU3. to decide whether the sailing schedule is suitable EU4. to understand the Site Owner company profile EU5. to do the booking request straight away EU6. to print/download the schedule in soft copy EU7. to find out how to contact the Site Owner

 #### 1d) Identifying Site Owners' Objective:
 The Site owner's goal is to raise the company revenue and branding.
 Therefore, the following objective are set to achieving the goal :

       SO1.
 To simplify daily data entry and consolidation jobs SO2.
-Increase savings
+Enhance company branding
       SO3.
 To simplify External Users’ supply chain SO4.
 Keep up with changing technology trends SO5.
 Pushing the boundaries to connect
       SO6.
 Stay ahead of the competition
-      SO7.
-Managed services
-      SO8.
-Improve customer service`

-#### Therefore, the site should:
+#### Therefore, the platform should focus on:

+      ES1.
+Upload Excel data (SO1)
-    * Be easily accessible regardless of the device visitor is using.
+      ES2.
+Provide Site Owners’ profile to improve the company brand (EU4) (SO2) ES3.
+Be easily accessible regardless of the device visitor is using (EU1) (SO3) ES4.
+Good Navigation (EU1) (SO3)
-    * Provide an online version of the sailing schedule as well as a downloadable one.
+      ES5.
+Provide an online version of the sailing schedule (EU2) (SO4)
-    * Provide opportunities to present our profile
+      ES6.
+Allow shippers to send booking request straight away (EU5) (SO3) ES7.
+Allow shippers to contact Site Owner (EU7) (SO5) ES8.
+Allow shippers to print/download schedule in PDF or Excel template (EU6) (SO3)
-    * Allow the shipper to search for the suitable sailing schedule
+      ES9.
+Allow the shipper to search for the suitable sailing schedule (EU1) (SO6)
-    * Allow the shipper to contact us
-    * Allow Site Owner to improve the company brand

 ### 2) SCOPE
       US1.
 As a Site Owner, I want to upload my several excel files and it auto return in the sailing schedule platform, so that it can simplify our daily data entry and consolidation jobs.
-(SO1)
+(ES1)
       US2.
 As a Site Owner, I want to simplify and assist in shippers’ supply chain, so that we can grow together.
-(SO3) US3.
+(ES3~9) US3.
 As a shipper, I want to get the sailing schedule information easily within few click, so that I can finish my task as much as possible.
-(EU1)
+(ES4)
       US4.
 As a shipper, I want to have more choices on sailing schedule, so that I can get a closest sailing schedule to match my client’s ideal date.
-(EU2)
+(ES5)
       US5.
 As a shipper, I want to know about the company profile, so that I know Site Owner’s strength area, capabilities & reliable.
-(EU4)
+(ES2)
       US6.
 As a shipper, I want to send my booking request straight away through the platform, so that I no need to call anyone to get my booking done.
-(EU5)
+(ES6)
       US7.
 As a shipper, I want to print or download the sailing schedule, so that I can plan for my shipment and operation schedule especially bulk orders from client.
-(EU6)
+(ES8)
       US8.
 As a shipper, I want to have Site Owner contact details, so that I can get in touch with the them.
-(EU7)
+(ES7)